 Durability & lifetime prediction

-OCAS continues to contribute to the search for improved durability in multiple ways.
-First of all, by optimising the design of applications and by developing lifetime prediction tools and models that allow us to extend the lifetime of critical structures substantially.
-Secondly,by developing brand-new alloys, microstructures and coating solutions, outperforming current solutions.
-In recent years, OCAS has developed an impressive set of unique extreme test condition set-ups that allow us not only to test critical designs close to real load conditions, but most importantly, to validate developed lifetime prediction models and tools for their reliability in real applications in real conditions.
+In recent years, OCAS has developed an impressive set of unique extreme test condition set-ups that allow us not only to test critical designs close to real load conditions, but most importantly, to validate developed lifetime prediction models and tools for their reliability in real applications under real conditions.

 In the domain of wear and abrasion, OCAS has continued to develop and improve relevant test methodologies and link them to real wear behaviour for certain applications.
 These tests allow us to rank a whole series of new metallurgies and identify key domains for optimised use.
 In the same spirit, we continue to develop unique semi-component – and even large-scale – test set-ups to investigate fatigue performance.
 These initiatives are enabling us to refine our fundamental metallurgical know-how regarding fatigue and to apply it to improving offshore structures and components.

 Concerning metallic coatings, we continue to answer customer requests and develop demonstrators to highlight the coating’s outstanding performance in a variety of domains – such as solar farms, buried soil applications, farms, safety barriers, lighting poles, and many more – which require accurate and relevant accelerated corrosion test methods.
 On top of that, we are exploring exciting new candidates for the next-generation of metallic coatings with even stronger protection, better appearance and/or reduced cost.